 The FIDC AR1 and FIDC AR2 were launched in June 2017 and November 2017, respectively, and issued senior quotas through a public offering to qualified institutional investors.
-The purpose of these FIDCs is to acquire receivables arising from credit card transactions and fund the Group's operations.
+The purpose of the FIDCs is to acquire receivables arising from credit card transactions and fund the Group's operations.
 The Group holds 100% of the subordinated quotas in these entities.
-Residual returns from these FIDCs, if any, are paid to subordinated quotas.
+Residual returns from the FIDCs, if any, are paid to subordinated quotas.

-Senior quotas of FIDC AR1 and FIDC AR2 bear interest at 106.8% of the CDI rate and receive interest payments every six months.
+FIDC senior quota holders bear interest at 106.8% of the CDI rate and receive interest payments every six months.
 At the end of the third annual period, the senior quotas must be fully redeemed.